lossgainRSL: a program for prediction of gene losses and gains between several groups of species

 This option allows shortening the program log output to console.
 Default N=0 is

-is specified, the program outputs only final result thus producing the shortest log. -gM
+a maximum detailed log.
+If -q3is specified, the program outputs only final result thus producing the shortest log.

 - Controls the frequency of output during the search of candidate genes.
 The value of M is a step of displaying serial numbers of genes in each genomic sequence under analysis (chromosome, scaffold, contig, etc.).
 Zero value cancels this output.
 The step of 10 is used by default.

--n
+- -n

 -

-fails because MPI has not been installed in the OS, it is recommended first to specify this option.
-If the error persists, use the program version compiled without MPI support (see downloadable files below). %name=value
+Prevents the program from using MPI.
+If lossgainRSLfails because MPI has not been installed in the OS, it is recommended first to specify this option.
+If the error persists, use the program version compiled without MPI support (see downloadable files below).

 -